medic/cht-docs/content/en/apps/guides/hosting/monitoring.md

 ##### Slack

-Slack alerts can be configured within the Grafana web GUI for the specific panel you would like to alert on.
-Find the panel you want to alert on and edit it.
-In the bottom half of the screen, choose the "Alert" tab.
-Then click "Create alert fule from this panel".
+Slack alerts can be configured within the Grafana web GUI for the specific rules you would like to alert on.

 ### Configuration Reference